 While the CFPB consumes much of the oxygen in the consumer finance enforcement sphere, state attorneys general also play an important role in bringing enforcement actions.
-Indeed, in recent years, state attorneys general and the Bureau have worked hand-in-hand to bring and settle enforcement actions against a variety of consumer financial services companies, including debt collectors, credit card providers and retail sales financing companies.
-A coalition of state attorneys general have made clear in a recent motion to intervene in the PHH Corp. case that they view themselves on the front line of consumer protection, and the attorneys general have several powerful tools at their disposal to fulfill this role.
-If President Trump successfully dismisses Cordray before the end of his term, and the CFPB scales back its enforcement activity, it's likely that state attorneys general will seek to fill the breach.
+Indeed, in recent years, state attorneys general and the bureau have worked hand-in-hand to bring and settle enforcement actions against a variety of consumer financial services companies, including debt collectors, credit card providers and retail sales financing companies.
+A coalition of state attorneys general have made clear in a recent motion to intervene in the PHH Corp. case that they view themselves on the front line of consumer protection, and the attorneys general have several powerful tools at their disposal to fulfill this role.[1]
+If Trump replaces Cordray, and the CFPB scales back its enforcement activity, it's likely that state attorneys general will seek to fill the breach.

-PHH Corp. and Director Cordray's Future
+PHH Corp. and Cordray's Future

-The Dodd-Frank Act handed a great amount of enforcement power to the CFPB, and under Director Cordray's watch, the Bureau has not been shy about exercising these powers.
-Since its inception, the Bureau has brought enforcement actions against or served civil investigative demands upon nearly all types of actors in the consumer financial services space (and even some that are arguably outside of it).2 Cordray's term as director does not expire until 2018, and under the Dodd-Frank Act he is removable only for cause-a difficult standard to meet.3 This has allowed Cordray and the Bureau to leverage their enforcement power forcefully for most of the Bureau's history.
+The Dodd-Frank Act handed a great amount of enforcement power to the CFPB, and under Cordray's watch, the bureau has not been shy about exercising these powers.
+Since its inception, the bureau has brought enforcement actions against or served civil investigative demands upon nearly all types of actors in the consumer financial services space (and even some that are arguably outside of it).[2]
+Cordray's term as director does not expire until 2018, and under the Dodd-Frank Act he is removable only for cause - a difficult standard to